carlhannes/boxmgr/README.md

 ### Database Initialization

 The SQLite database is automatically initialized when the application starts.
-Default tables are created, and example users are added if they don't exist.
-The database file is stored at `data/boxmgr.sqlite`.

-Default login credentials:
-- Username: `user` / Password: `password`
-- Username: `spouse` / Password: `password`
+Default tables are created, and when first started with an empty database, you will be directed to a setup page to create the first admin user.

 ### Adding a New Feature